Parks & Preserves Frequently Asked Questions

 Annual pass holders will not be impacted by mobile parking technology.
 Their license plate data will be uploaded daily.
 Decals will no longer be used for annual passes.
 There will be a 1 to 2 business day turnaround for new requests and renewals to be uploaded.

-Will the mobile application apply to the Madeira Beach Access?
+Will the mobile applications apply to the Madeira Beach Access?

-The Madeira Beach Access location/zone will be configured for an hourly rate.
+The Madeira Beach Access location/zone is configured for an hourly rate.

-How will disabled veterans with, or without, an annual pass use the mobile app?
+How will disabled veterans with, or without, an annual pass use the mobile apps?